 If the answer to any of these questions is no, then start by fixing your program one step at a time.
 Find out what’s holding your conditioning back and make the changes necessary to fix it.

 Whatever your goals or abilities, there is no doubt that your conditioning can be improved, and it can be improved quickly, by doing nothing more than following the simple principles I’ve outlined throughout this article.

 Taking the next step

-If you’re hungry for more and ready to become a legitimate expert in conditioning, the best option is to learn from me directly by coming to a live 2 day Certified Conditioning Coach Course (keep in mind these courses sell out extremely fast).
-I’ve literally crammed more than 10 years worth of experience writing conditioning programs for some of the world’s top athletes into just 2 days.
-Click here to learn more now
+If you’re hungry for more and ready to become a legitimate expert in conditioning, the best option is to learn from me directly by signing up for my complete, self-study, online Certified Conditioning Coach Course.
+I’ve literally crammed more than 10 years worth of experience writing conditioning programs for some of the world’s top athletes into a video certification that you can take at your own pace.